-As the Premier League season kicks off, Nigeria international Alex Iwobi stands on the cusp of history.
+As the Premier League season rumbles on, Nigeria international Alex Iwobi stands on the cusp of history.

 The Fulham man, who finished second in the vote for the club’s Player of the Season in 2024/25, has not only been a quality servant for the club, but has been a mainstay in Premier League football since making his debut in 2015.
 After breaking through at Arsenal, he went on to represent Everton, before returning to London with the Cottagers.

-Over the course of that decade, Iwobi has amassed 291 appearances in the English top flight, an impressive enough tally to put him in second place for Nigerians in the Premier League.
+Over the course of that decade, Iwobi has amassed 298 appearances in the English top flight, an impressive enough tally to put him in joint-first place for Nigerians in the Premier League.
 For context, that is comfortably more than the likes of Kanu and John Mikel Obi, both of whom enjoyed long, acclaimed careers.

 How soon can Alex Iwobi eclipse Shola Ameobi’s Premier League mark?

-The current record is held by Shola Ameobi, who was a Newcastle icon in the 2000s.
-The striker made 298 appearances in the Premier League, seven more than Iwobi has managed to this point.
+The record was previously held solo by Shola Ameobi, who was a Newcastle icon in the 2000s.
+The striker made 298 appearances in the Premier League, the same as Iwobi has now racked up.

-The 29-year-old, barring a serious injury, will eclipse the record in 2025/26, and very soon too.
-A look at Fulham’s match schedule for the season can actually pinpoint exactly when Iwobi will equal Ameobi’s mark, as well as when he is likely to pass it.
+The 29-year-old, barring a serious injury, will eclipse the record in the coming weeks.
+A look at Fulham’s match schedule for the season can actually pinpoint exactly when Iwobi will surpass Ameobi’s mark.

 You Greens. 💚